Updated on March 27th, 2023

 I have a lot of advice to share for those who do want to go it alone, but that’s for another time.
 The one thing I would say is to think about where you stay – Airbnb is my current favourite for interaction & great local advice.

 I have a unique opportunity over the next 6 months as I am renting my house for the first time.
 My plan is to explore the Caribbean & Central America, clocking up a few more countries & experiences along the way.
-So far this includes a fitness & yoga retreat & Spanish course in the Dominican Republic, followed by options to take part in sailing regattas in US Virgin Islands & Antigua, volunteering with sloths in Costa Rica, skiing in Canada & sailing in Belize.
+So far this includes a fitness & yoga retreat & Spanish course in the Dominican Republic, followed by options to take part in sailing regattas in US Virgin Islands & Antigua and touring Costa Rica.
 We’ll see what the future holds & where the wind takes me but I’d love to have you along on my journey!

 You can also Subscribe Here to get regular updates & special offers from Sue Where?
 Why?
 What? along with a copy of my 201 Inspirational Travel Bucket List Ideas for FREE!
 I hope you chose to join me on the journey.